armandolopezo/Kubernetes/AKS/HorizontalPodAutoscaler/test without NAMESPACE and only one (system) nodepool/AKScreate.md

 ### Verify that the cluster is running and that you can connect to it using the "kubectl get nodes" command.

 `kubectl get nodes`

-### Create the application namespace using the "kubectl create namespace" command

-`kubectl create namespace hpa-contoso`

 ### Deploy the application to the cluster using the "kubectl apply" command